 Pedestrian safety

-Even with bells and horns, scooters are quiet enough to sneak up on pedestrians, startle them and cause accidents.
-The cramped and often crowded nature of sidewalks makes this even more challenging, especially since pedestrians are frequently distracted by their phones or headphones.
+Sidewalks are built for pedestrians, not scooters zipping by at 15-20 mph.
+At those speeds, riders become a significant risk to pedestrians, especially children, the elderly, and people with disabilities.
+Even with bells and horns, scooters are quiet enough to sneak up on pedestrians, startle them, and cause accidents.
+The cramped and often crowded nature of sidewalks exacerbates this issue, especially since pedestrians are frequently distracted by their phones or headphones.

 On the other hand, private electric scooter owners are generally more familiar with their vehicles, have an investment in their gear, and are more likely to exercise caution.